chrisdonahue/music-cocreation-tutorial/README.md

 write_weights([[{"name": k, "data": v} for k, v in d.items()]], "output")
 ```

-This will produce `output/group1-shard1of1.bin`, a binary file containing the parameters, and `output/weights_manifest.json` a JSON spec which informs TensorFlow.js how to unpack the binary file into a JavaScript `Object`.
+This snippet will produce `output/group1-shard1of1.bin`, a binary file containing the model parameters, and `output/weights_manifest.json` a JSON spec which informs TensorFlow.js how to unpack the binary file into a JavaScript `Object`.
 Both of these files must be hosted in the same directory when loading the weights with TensorFlow.js

 #### Redefining the model in TensorFlow.js

 Next, we will write equivalent TensorFlow.js code to reimplement our PyTorch model.
-This is tricky, and will likely require unit testing (I have done this several times and have yet to get it right on the first try).
+This is tricky, and will likely require unit testing (I have ported several models from Python to JavaScript and have yet to get it right on the first try).

 One tip is to try to make the APIs for the Python and JavaScript models as similar as possible.
 Here is a side-by-side comparison between the reference PyTorch model (from the [Colab notebook](part-1-py-training/Train.colab.ipynb)) and the TensorFlow.js equivalent (from [`part-2-js-interaction/modules.js`](part2-js-interaction/modules.js)):